 Section 6.
 Administrative Leave

-Administrative Leave may be granted at the sole discretion of the President
+Administrative Leave may be granted at the sole discretion of the President long as the employee's jury service occurs on a regularly scheduled workday and the employee provides documentation.

 Section 7.
 Jury Service and Legal Actions Leave